REGISTRATION NOW OPEN FOR 2026

 • What does scapula flip look like ?

-• What tests demonstrate symptomatic ACJ pathology ?
+• What tests are helpful for symptomatic ACJ pathology ?

-• How do you clinically diagnose a small cuff tear ?
+• How do you clinically diagnose a cuff tear ?

-• How do you separate a chronic bursitis from a early stage adhesive capsulitis
+• Can you separate a chronic bursitis from early stage adhesive capsulitis ?

 • Is the load and shift test clinically useful ?